Academic Integrity

 Academic Integrity in Teaching and Learning:

-• Work in collaboration with the Faculties, the CTL and the Faculty Advisor on Academic Integrity to develop and offer workshops, and support ongoing discussion and resource sharing related to academic integrity.
+- Continue to work in collaboration with the Faculties, the CTL and the Faculty Advisor on Academic Integrity to develop and offer workshops and support ongoing discussion and resource sharing related to academic integrity.

-• Involve/receive feedback from the Faculty Advisor on Academic Integrity and the Academic Director for the CTL in the development of future TA training materials.
+- Involve/receive feedback from the Faculty Advisor on Academic Integrity and the CTL’s TA Committee in the development of future TA training materials.

 Generative AI and Academic Integrity

-• Provide support for faculty in responding to Generative AI use in courses and assessments in the context of academic integrity.
+- Continue to provide support for faculty in responding to generative AI use in courses and assessments in the context of academic integrity.

 Policies & Processes